Logistic

 down, the staff, insofar not occupied with training or schooling

-aspects, merging with the staff of Air Force Tactical Command to form
+aspects, merging with the staff of Air Force Tactical Command

-the Tactical Air Force War Staff (Oorlogsstaf Tactische Luchtstrijdkrachten, OS/TL).
-Commander Logistic and Training
+the Tactical Air Force War Staff (Oorlogsstaf Tactische

-Command would in wartime remain responsible for training, presumably as
+wartime remain responsible for training, presumably as

-a wartime training organisation.
-2
+a wartime training organisation.2

 |